 Using this mode, the user can program the TSR AIR to record pre- and post-event data.
 Time Zero (T=0) is marked when the event signal is received.
-The maximum pre-event data is 0.0512 s.
-There are three options for this mode:
+Pre-event data ranges from 256 to 512 samples.
+There are 3 options for this mode: